 The practical benefit of this is that characters with a level two skill can use either of two suits when trumping on actions related to that skill, instead of just the one.
 The additional suit allowed is usually paired with another of its type (Strength and Agility, or Intellect and Willpower), and can be changed from one action to another, greatly aiding the character's flexibility in the execution of applicable actions.

 On the other hand, a rare few individuals are the 'best of the best' in their given fields.
-If our example physicist from before wanted to have Physics 3, they would have to offer a compelling reason for that level of talent, since so few people on the planet manage to achieve so much.
+If our example physicist from before wanted to have Physics 3, they would have to offer a compelling reason for that level of talent, since so few people on the planet manage such an achievement.
 On the other hand, when attempting actions related to that skill, they benefit from an autotrump.

 Autotrump is an advantage which allows a character to pick any suit they choose, save for ruin, to trump on an action it applies to.
 In other words, unless the character has a hand full of cards with the ruin suit, they may attempt to trump on any action they attempt if their skill possesses the benefit of the autotrump.
 Which makes them very effective in the use of said skill, indeed.

 Purchasing New Skills